Billie Eilish: "I feel like my body was gaslighting me for years"

 In 2019, Eilish said that her hip injury resulted in her suffering a bout of depression as a young teen.

-“It sent me down a hole,” she recalled at the time.
+“It sent me down a hole,” she remembered at the time.
 “I went through a whole self-harming phase – we don’t have to go into it.
 But the gist of it was, I felt like I deserved to be in pain.”

 Her dance classes also triggered insecurities and confidence issues, with the singer explaining how she was uncomfortable wearing “really tiny clothes” when taking part in the lessons.